Everyone has the right to quiet enjoyment of their home. This means neighbours should consider whether their lifestyle may impact on others.

 We take all incidents of anti-social behaviour seriously and will help you to resolve the problem.
 However, we will expect you to take responsibility to resolve disputes with neighbours and to use available mediation services.
 Where a breach of tenancy has occured, evidence will be required and proportionate action taken.

-How do I make a complaint about my neighbours pet?
+How do I make a complaint about my neighbour's pet?

 Residents must have permission to keep a pet and we provide clear guidelines on what is expected of them as a responsible owner.
 We cannot stop cats roaming/fouling and we ask that you try and resolve any issues with your neighbour in the first instance.
 Owners that allow their pets to foul communal areas or cause a noise nuisance will be contacted if a complaint is made.
 You can report a concern by registering or logging in to your online account.

 - Antisocial behaviour